 The West Central Montana Avalanche Foundation provides four avalanche transceiver training parks within the West Central Montana Avalanche Center advisory area.
-The ability to support and maintain avalanche transceiver training parks is the sum of volunteer efforts along with various private and public sector partnerships.
+The ability to support and maintain avalanche transceiver training parks is the sum of volunteer efforts and private-public partnerships.

 1. Lolo Pass Visitor Center

 A wireless avalanche transceiver training park is installed each winter at Lolo Pass.
 The training opportunity is available 7 days per week.
 Snowmobilers will have to walk from the parking lot to use the site.
 You must have a transceiver and a probe to use the site.
 This 8 unit station is easy to use and emits a signal when a probe strikes the buried 20″x 20″ target.
 Please read the directions on the control box and let visitor center staff know if the unit is not functioning properly.